 |None that the Company is aware of.|

-Describe the alternative dispute resolution system adopted by the company for the last three (3) years in amicably settling conflicts or differences between the corporation and its stockholders, and the corporation and third parties, including regulatory authorities.
+The alternative dispute resolution system that the Company has adopted or the last three (3) years to settle conflicts or differences between the corporation and its stockholders, and the corporation and third parties, including regulatory authorities.

 |Alternative Dispute Resolution System|